mkatile/Task-Board/README.md

 # Task-Board

+## Description:
+My Challenge was to create a simple task board application that allows a team to manage project tasks by modifying starter code.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 ## User Story
 AS A project team member with multiple tasks to organize I WANT a task board